amient/affinity/README.md

  settings is a broadcast topic with a single partition.

-Running the `ExampleApp` can be done directly from an IDE or by building the project with gradle and running a standalone jar
+Running the `ExampleApp` can be done directly from an IDE or by running the standalone jar which is created during the gradlew build

-    ./gradlew build
     java -jar example/build/libs/example-<VERSION>-standalone.jar

 ExampleApp starts four nodes in a pseudo-distributed mode.